-Can I have a BBQ?
+Can I have a BBQ or open fire?

 We do not stock or sell any camping equipment on site but if you turn up without anything, or something breaks, the nearest shop for all your camping needs is: Great Western Camping, 28 High East Street, Dorchester DT1 1HF Mon-Sat 9.am- 5.30 pm t: 01305 266800 E: [email protected]

 We do not provide tents for hire or purchase.